 Thousands of lenders can process VA Loans.
 But, only a handful specialize in helping military members and veterans achieve homeownership.
 We list the best VA Loan providers, including Veterans United, Navy Federal, USAA and more.

 Between banks, credit unions and full-service lenders, VA loan borrowers have no shortage of mortgage choices.
 But, some VA lenders are better than others.

-Yes, many mortgage lenders offer VA loans, but they don’t specialize in the loan type.
+While many mortgage lenders offer VA loans, they don’t all specialize in this unique loan type.

 Veterans United Home Loans

 Veterans United’s chief advantage is that the mortgage lender began in 2002 with a singular mission to provide VA loans to veterans with a high standard of customer care.